 Kinabalu Park is a perfect place for nature lovers.
 Concluding what to do in Kinabalu Park, I have to admit, it’s not just for the hiking enthusiasts.
 Even if you are only looking for a place with a stunning view to relax and be close to nature, you will have a great time in Kinabalu National Park.
 Apart from the hiking trails, there are waterfalls and hot spring as well as tea plantation with a beautiful view over Mount Kinabalu and the valley.
 Those who don’t plan hiking the Mount Kinabalu but like trekking, will find a range of trails to choose.

-The climate around Mount Kinabalu is much cooler then anywhere else on Malaysian Borneo, so people come here from Kota Kinabalu or other big cities, to escape from the heat.
+The climate around Mount Kinabalu is much cooler then anywhere else on Malaysian Borneo, the villages are aournd 2 000 m (6 300 ft). above the sea lever.
+People come here from Kota Kinabalu or other big cities, to escape from the heat.
 In the morning, usually the clouds rise up, and you can see the majestic Mount Kinabalu.
 I had a great time discovering the sites around, sipping local tea in the chilly evenings and waking up for the sunrise view.

 What to do in Kinabalu Park?